microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Monitoring and troubleshooting are important so in this module you learned the various methods and tools to monitor and troubleshoot performance with hands-on activities for a CPU scaling scenario.
 You then learned how to improving CPU scaling for your workload without any migration required for your database.
 Improving application performance does not always require a new scale in Azure so you learned a common performance bottleneck scenario that you improved by tuning the query workload.

 Finally you learned the unique capabilities of Intelligent Performance in Azure SQL including a bonus hands-on activity to see how Automatic Tuning for indexes work in Azure SQL.

+Keep in mind the following key points about Azure SQL Performance:

+- Fixed capacities to choose from for CPU, memory, and I/O.
+- Tools like DMVs and Extended Events like SQL Server.
+- Query Store on by default and powers query tuning.
+- New Azure functionality to replace existing like Azure Metrics.
+- DMVs new and designed for Azure.
+- New wait types specific to Azure.
+- Resource governance specific to Azure.
+- Scale up and down without need to migrate.
+- Intelligent Performance to get faster with no code changes.

 <p style="border-bottom: 1px solid lightgrey;"></p>